SIX TOWN HOUSING, REASONABLE ADJUSTMENTS POLICY

 Whilst it is not possible to list all such circumstances, below is a list of some examples:

-As a general rule, Six Town Housing staff should follow the following approach;
+As a general rule, Six Town Housing staff should follow the following guidelines.

 2. Listen.
 Most customers with disabilities or special needs will know what support they need and will tell you how you can help them.
 Try to meet their request where it is reasonable to do so.

-Be flexible.
-Customers in similar sets of circumstances may have different ways of dealing with them – just because people have a similar disability, it does not mean that they will require the same support.
+3. Be flexible.
+Customers in similar sets of circumstances may have different needs or requests – just because people have a similar disability, it does not mean that they will require the same support.

-This policy will be reviewed every 2 years unless there are changes to legislation, regulation, best practice or a business need.
+This policy will be reviewed every 3 years unless there are changes to legislation, regulation, best practice, or a business need.